ubclaunchpad/rocket2/docs/TeamCommands.md

 /rocket team create GITHUB_TEAM_NAME [--name DISPLAY_NAME]
                                      [--platform PLATFORM]
                                      [--channel CHANNEL]
+                                     [--lead SLACK_ID]
 ```

 Create a new team with a Github team name and optional display name.
 The user
-who runs the command will be automatically added to the new team.
+who runs the command will be automatically added to team and as Team Lead.
 If the
+`--lead` flag is used, user with `SLACK_ID` will be added as Team Lead
-`--channel` flag is used, all members in specified channel will be added.
+instead.
+If the `--channel` flag is used, all members in specified
+channel will be added.
+'SLACK_ID' is the `@`-name, for easy slack autocomplete.

 The Github team name cannot contain spaces.